 During the past five years, the Duke Eye Center has grown eight percent annually in both surgical procedures and clinic visits.
-Today, roughly 50 physicians see more than 80,000 patient visits each year.
+Today, nearly 60 physicians see more than 80,000 patient visits at the main Eye Center building each year.

 “When our current space was built more than 30 years ago, it was designed for 12 doctors who saw 15,000 patient visits per year,” says David Epstein, MD, chairman of ophthalmology in the Duke University School of Medicine and director of the Duke Eye Center.
 “The current facility was also not designed to house the new technology that is now available.